Celumusa91/Second-Hand-Car-Price-Prediction/README.md

 This step uses the initial_split function from the resamples package from tidymodels to split the data into the training and validation sets.
 The **training** function create the training set and the **testing** function creates the  test set.
 80% of the sample data is allocated to the train set while the remaining 20% is allocated to the testing set.

+# Let's fit a linear model to predict Price

+## Create a linear model specification

+Set the model engine to **"lm"** and the model mode to **"regression"**

+## Fit the linear model specification

+Use the **fit** function to fit the model on the train_sample (training set)

+## Evaluate the model perfomance by predicting with the test_sample data set

+Create **lm_results** which shows actual price alongside the predicted price values obtained from the model.

+## Calculate linear model evaluation metrics

+- rmse - The root mean squerd error is the average difference between values predicted by a model and the actual values.

+- rsq - The R-squared value that measures the proportion of the variance in the dependent variable explained by the independent variables in the model.